 - "UUUUUNNIIIICOOOOORRRRNNN!!!
 UUUUUNNIIIICOOOOOORRRRRNNN!!!"
 Dear.
 Lord.

-- The Unicorn's first lines after becoming human: "I can feel this body dying."
+- The Unicorn's first lines after becoming human: "I can feel this body dying all around me!"
 She's literally capable of sensing her body aging, feeling each individual cell running down and dying, feeling her death of old age coming closer with each second.
 Think how you would feel if you could actually feel your death coming, no matter how far off it was.